dayonoliveira/Statistic/descriptions.md

 - `sampleQtt: int`: Here the total samples of the discrete dataset or class table are passed.
 - `simple: bool` (`False` by default): This parameter defines whether the calculation will be for a discrete or continuous dataset.

+### Return:

+- `</>: float`: Returns the result of a calculation to find the variance of a set of discrete or continuous data.

 ## `StandardDeviation`

 This function calculates the standard deviation of the discrete dataset or class table.